The 36 Most Essential LA Food Experiences

 How to order: Walk-ins welcome at Malibu Farm Cafe.
 Reservations for Malibu Farm Restaurant can be made on Yelp; pickup and delivery through Toast Tab.

-When Frank Sinatra urges you to leave your Hollywood career behind and open a piano bar, you don’t think twice, you just do.
-Or at least that’s what Johnny Harlowe did in 1962 when his pal Frank urged him to open his haunt near Sony Studios.
-The rest is history—one that you can be a part of since award-winning chefs and restaurateurs Hans Röckenwagner and Josiah Citrin teamed up to reopen Dear John’s in April of 2019, updating the menu to include old-school cocktails and your steakhouse favorites.
+When Frank Sinatra urges you to leave your Hollywood career behind and open a piano bar, you don’t think twice, you just do it.
+Or at least that’s what Johnny Harlowe did in 1962 when his pal Frank urged him to open this haunt near Sony Studios.
+The rest is history—one that you can be a part of since award-winning chefs and restaurateurs Hans Röckenwagner and Josiah Citrin teamed up to reopen Dear John’s in April of 2019, updating the menu to include old-school cocktails and all your steakhouse favorites.